AntiPwr/AntiPwr.github.io/root/wiki/Chain of Delta.md

 Beneath the surface, Delta is a society built on deception, control, and exploitation.
-The power grid, seen as a marvel of Fuscia Lustin's leadership, is actually a product of extreme cruelty towards the Electricity Natura.
+The power grid, seen as a marvel of Fuscia Lustin's leadership, is actually a product of extreme cruelty towards natura.
 The leader's public persona as a champion of progress and innovation masks the horrific truth of how the city's power is maintained.
 Delta appears to thrive, but is rotting from within due to the corruption and moral decay of its leadership.